StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Introduction

 Our contributions culminate in a new state-of-the-art on large-scale image synthesis, pushing the performance beyond existing GAN and diffusion models.
 We showcase inversion and editing for ImageNet classes and find that Pivotal Tuning Inversion (PTI)~\cite{Roich2021ARXIV}, a powerful new inversion paradigm, combines well with our model and even embeds out-of-domain images smoothly into our learned latent space.
 Our efficient training strategy allows us to triple the parameters of the standard StyleGAN3 while reaching prior state-of-the-art performance of diffusion models~\cite{Dhariwal2021NEURIPS} in a fraction of their training time.
 It further enables us to be the first to demonstrate image synthesis on ImageNet-scale at a resolution of $1024^2$ pixels.
 We will open-source our code and models upon publication.
-The supplementary video can be found at \url{https://sites.google.com/view/stylegan-xl/}.